 Be Aware Of The Any Occupation Definition

 Finally, there is the stringent “any” occupation definition.
 This means, simply, if you can work in any gainful occupation (for which you are reasonably suited, considering your education, training, and experience), the carrier denies your benefits.
-So, under this definition, you won’t receive a disability benefit based on your education and experience as a nurse because the insurance carrier says you can work as a Walmart greeter.
+So, under this definition and using our example, you won’t receive a disability benefit because the insurance carrier says, based on your education and experience, you can work as a Walmart greeter.

 Do you want this definition?
 As a nurse, probably not.

-Personally, I always like to play it safe and have clients’ policies contain the “modified” own occupation definition.
+Personally, I always like to play it safe and have my nurse clients’ policies contain, at minimum, the “modified” own occupation definition.

 #2 Residual / Partial Disability Benefits

 Why would you need this rider?
-Most disability insurance policies allow partial disability benefits upon total disability first.
-This means if you are only partially disabled (i.e. you can still work but not full-time), you will not receive any benefits until you have met the carrier’s requirements for total disability first.
+Most disability insurance companies allow partial disability benefits upon total disability first.
+In other words, if you are only partially disabled (i.e. you can still work but not full-time), you will not receive any benefits until you have met the carrier’s requirements for total disability first.
 But, you are partially disabled, not totally disabled.
-Without this rider, you won’t receive any partial disability benefits until you have met the total disability requirements first.
+Without this important rider, you won’t receive any partial disability benefits until you have met the total disability requirements first.
 Ugh!

-Typically, this rider circumvents the total disability requirement and allow you to receive benefits immediately (after you satisfy the elimination period).
+Typically, this rider circumvents the total disability requirement and allows you to receive benefits immediately (after you satisfy the elimination period).

-Here is a very easy example.
+Here is another very easy example.
 You lose feeling in your wrists and fingers.
 The doctor says you need to rest and limits your work to 2 days per week.
 Without this rider – or a plan that has a partial benefit without a total disability requirement first – you would not receive any disability benefits because you are still working.
+You will only receive a benefit when you are totally disabled.

-This option allows you to obtain the coverage you need now with the option to purchase additional coverage in the future without evidence of good health.
-You just need to show your salary (through a W-2 or your tax return).
+This option allows you to obtain additional disability coverage in the future without evidence of good health.
+You just need to show your salary (through a W-2) or your income (your tax return) increased.

 How great is that?

-You can develop type 2 diabetes, develop RA, or get hurt.
+You can develop type 2 diabetes, develop RA, heart disease, or get hurt.
 Despite those diagnoses, you can still buy more disability insurance because of no underwriting.

 Optional Disability Insurance Riders For Nurses